Give your Bathroom a Facelift

 You can use light to enhance ambiance and mood in your bathroom.
 For example, add a warm glow to a small space by adding a pair of decorative sconces.
 Overhead lighting controlled by a dimmer switch adds ambient lighting, or if your taste and budget allow, recessed lighting is a fashionable option.
 If your bathroom is too dark, consider buying a fixture that provides more illumination than your existing one (or maybe it just needs higher watt bulbs).
 If it has frosted globes, replace them with clear ones that reflect more light.

 Eliminating clutter is a simple way to make your bathroom makeover a success, while highlighting the new accessories and decorations you’ve added to the space.
 Get rid of unwanted items in the medicine cabinet, on the counter and under the sink.
-Stash items you don’t need visible but still need, out of sight in cosmetic bags and/or storage bins, or display them in attractive containers on the counter.
+Items you don’t need visible but still need, can be stashed either out of sight in cosmetic bags and/or storage bins, or displayed on the counter in attractive containers.

 You have many storage options to choose from.
-Make sure you have enough space to accommodate containers so they don’t end up adding to the clutter.
+Make sure you have enough space to accommodate containers or they will end up adding to the clutter.
 Store cleaning supplies in a portable plastic container under the sink or on a high shelf.